Pattern

 Month Yes 1-12 or JAN-DEC * , - / ?

 Weekday and month names are case-insensitive.
 Both MON and mon work.
-When using L in the Day of Week field, it affects all specified weekdays.
-For example, 5-6#L means the last Friday and Saturday in the month."
-The # character can be used to specify the "nth" weekday of the month.
-For example, 5#2 represents the second Friday of the month.
+When using L in the Day of Week field with a range, it affects all specified weekdays.
+For example, 5-6#L means the last Friday and Saturday in the month.
+The # character specifies the "nth" weekday of the month.
+For example, 5#2 = second Friday, MON#1 = first Monday.
+The W character operates within the current month and won't cross month boundaries.
+If the 1st is a Saturday, 1W matches Monday the 3rd.
+The + modifier (OCPS 1.4) enforces AND logic: 0 12 1 * +MON only runs when the 1st is also a Monday.

 Nickname Description